Akshay2656/Sales-Dashboard/README.md

 📄 Data Modeling: Relationships established among tables to enable cross-filtering and aggregation.

 📂 File Format: .pbix for development and .png for dashboard previews.

+📈 Purpose
+This dashboard helps the business:

+Track total sales, profit, and order trends.

+Identify high-performing states, customers, and product categories.

+Analyze seasonal profit fluctuations.

+Understand popular payment modes.

+Make data-driven decisions for sales, marketing, and inventory planning.

+✨ Features / Highlights

+Business Problem: The dashboard addresses the need to monitor and analyze e-commerce sales performance across states, customers, product categories, and payment modes.

+Goal of the Dashboard: To provide clear and actionable insights into total sales, profit trends, customer contributions, seasonal patterns, and payment preferences.

+Walkthrough of Key Visuals (Brief): The dashboard includes KPIs, bar charts, column charts, and donut charts to showcase metrics like sales by state, profit by month, top customers, category distribution, and payment mode shares.

+Business Impact & Insights: Helps stakeholders identify high-value segments, seasonal opportunities, popular products and payment trends, and supports data-driven decision-making for marketing, inventory, and sales strategy.

+📸 Dashboard Screenshot
+Below is a snapshot of the Power BI dashboard for quick reference.
+Link -